How to beat your competitors

 Niching works best in marketplaces that are noisy and overcrowded.
 By being distinctive, you win a disproportionate amount of attention.

 Once you have grown to saturate your niche, though, you need to satisfy more people and needs.
-And that point, the winning strategy is to become less niched and more moderate.
+At that point, the winning strategy is to become less niched and more moderate.

 You see this happen during TV talent shows and political campaigns.
-At the start of a political campaign, a candidate benefits from being extreme.
-As the campaign progresses, and competitors are eliminated, the wise candidate mellows, sacrificing attention-getting antics in order to appeal to a broader audience.
+At the start of a political campaign, a candidate benefits from being provocative.
+As the campaign progresses and competitors are eliminated, the wise candidate mellows to appeal to a broader audience.

 Tread on as few toes as possible